Singer // Songwriter // Musician

 Musical Career 2001-2015

-At 28 years old, Belinda is focusing her attention to her most challenging musical project to date – her solo music.
-She has recently released her second solo albums entitled “The Truth” with the guidance and recording expertise of Steven Lee Tracy of St. Cecilia Studios in downtown Tucson.
-The 7 song EP is a reflection of Belinda’s life experiences with a narrow scope of themes, the most focal being her increasingly strained relationship with her father.
+Belinda is focusing her attention to her most challenging musical project to date – her solo music.
+She has released 2 solo albums – “SAND” (Spring 2016) and “The Truth” (Fall 2016) with the guidance and recording expertise of Steven Lee Tracy of St. Cecilia Studios in downtown Tucson.
+Both EP’s are a reflection of Belinda’s life experiences with a narrow scope of themes, the most focal being her increasingly strained relationship with her father.
 The Theme of her solo project and songs remains heavily influenced by her love of pop music.